0install/get/README.md

 =======
 Use [Inno Setup](http://www.jrsoftware.org/isdl.php) to compile `template-windows.iss` to `template-windows.exe`. `AppParams.ini` is embedded within the EXE in uncompressed form, allowing the PHP script to perform the placeholder replacement.

+Note: You must use the non-Unicode version of Zero Install for compatibility with `isxdl.dll`.

 Linux
 =====
 `template-linux.sh` is a shell script that first tries to detect the distribution's package manager, then uses it to install Zero Install and finally invokes `0desktop` for the target feed.
 The script contains placeholders that are replaced by the PHP script.